mohammedX6/logging-system/README.md

 # Node.js Monitoring & Logging System

-A centralized logging and monitoring system using open-source tools (Prometheus, Loki, Promtail, and Grafana) for Node.js applications.
+A centralized logging and monitoring system using open-source tools (Prometheus, Loki, and Grafana) for Node.js applications.

 ## Overview